MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`xcodeDeveloperDir`** - **Xcode developer path**<br>
 `string`.
 Optional.
 Use when `xcodeVersion == specifyPath`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enter a path to a specific Xcode developer directory (e.g. `/Applications/Xcode_9.0.0.app/Contents/Developer`).
-This is useful when multiple versions of Xcode are installed on the agent machine.
+Specifies a path to a specific Xcode developer directory (for example, `/Applications/Xcode_9.0.0.app/Contents/Developer`).
+This input is useful when multiple versions of Xcode are installed on the agent machine.
 <!-- :::editable-content-end::: -->
 <br>